Thornton, Colorado

-Thornton is a home rule municipality located in Adams and Weld counties, Colorado, United States.
+Thornton is a home rule city located in Adams and Weld counties, Colorado, United States.
 The city population was 141,867, all in Adams County, at the 2020 United States census, an increase of 19.44% since the 2010 United States census.
 Thornton is the sixth-most-populous city in Colorado and the 191st-most-populous city in the United States.
-Thornton is 10 mi north of the Colorado State Capitol in Denver and is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+Thornton is 10 mi north of the Colorado State Capitol in Denver and is a part of the Denver-Aurora-Greeley, CO Combined Statistical Area and the Front Range Urban Corridor.

 History

 Thornton consisted solely of farmland until 1953, when Sam Hoffman purchased a lot off Washington Street about 7 mi north of Denver.
 The town he laid out was the first fully planned community in Adams County, and the first to offer full municipal services from a single tax levy, including recreation services and free trash pickup.
 Thornton was named in honor of then-incumbent Colorado Governor Dan Thornton.

 The Thornton Community Association (TCA) was formed in 1954 to help guide the new community's development.
 By the end of 1955, Thornton had 5,500 residents in over 1,200 homes.
-The TCA was instrumental in Thornton's 1956 incorporation as a city.
+The TCA was instrumental in Thornton's incorporation on June 12, 1956.
 Oyer G. Leary was elected the first mayor.

 Geography

-Thornton is located at (39.903043, -104.954406).

 At the 2020 United States census, the town had a total area of 98.282 km2 including 5.239 km2 of water.